johnbintz/jasmine-headless-webkit/README.md

 * `--no-colors` disables color output
 * `--keep` preserves the temporary HTML document if an error occurs in testing
 * `-j`/`--jasmine-config` sets the `jasmine.yml` file to load *(defaults to `spec/javascripts/support/jasmine.yml`)*

+If provided, only the requested spec files will be executed.
+Otherwise, all matching specs will be run.

 These options can also be placed into a `.jasmine-headless-webkit` file in your project root.